Upgrade from 1.2.3 to 2.0 with VMware tools installed will panic

 We may need something in the upgrade process to disable certain packages (or all packages?) until they can be upgraded.

-#4 Updated by Jon Gerdes about 8 years ago
+Updated by Jon Gerdes almost 11 years ago

 This is still an issue:

 Use automatic updater to 2.0 RC1 - snapshot dated 28 Feb 2011

 It's hard to see exactly where it panics but I definitely see "Configuring Firewall" and a line or two more before a great long stream of white text that looks like an unhappy system followed by a reboot.

 Updated by rancor rancor over 10 years ago